Team Silvernagle to represent Saskatchewan at 2020 Scotties in Moose Jaw

-For the second straight year Team Silvernagle will represent Saskatchewan at the 2020 Scotties Tournament of the Heart, taking place in Moose Jaw.
+For the second straight year Team Silvernagle will represent Saskatchewan at the 2020 Scotties Tournament Hearts, taking place in Moose Jaw.

 Team Silvernagle beat out Team Anderson 8-5 at the Viterra Scotties, in Melville on Tuesday.